Battle of Harran: Background

 In 1104 Baldwin II of Edessa had attacked and besieged the city of Harran.
 For his further support Baldwin sought help from Bohemond I of Antioch and Tancred, Prince of Galilee.
 Bohemond and Tancred marched north from Antioch to Edessa to join with Baldwin and Joscelin of Courtenay, accompanied by Bernard of Valence the Patriarch of Antioch, Daimbert of Pisa the Patriarch of Jerusalem, and Benedict, the Archbishop of Edessa.

-The Seljuks, under Jikirmish, governor of Mosul, and Sokman, the Artuqid lord of Mardin, gathered in the area of the Khabur, perhaps at Ras al-Ayn (Hellenistic Rhesaina).
-In May 1104 they attacked Edessa, perhaps to distract the crusaders from Harran, perhaps to take the city while the crusaders were elsewhere engaged.
+The Seljuks, under Jikirmish, emir of Mosul, and Sokman, the Artuqid emir of Mardin, gathered in the area of the Khabur, perhaps at Ras al-Ayn (Hellenistic Rhesaina).
+In May 1104 they attacked Edessa, perhaps to distract the Crusaders from Harran, perhaps to take the city while the Crusaders were elsewhere engaged.

 Battle

-According to Ibn al-Qalanisi, Tancred and Bohemund arrived at Edessa during the siege, but according to Chronicle of 1234 they arrived first at the gates of Harran.
-In any case, the Seljuks rode away from the crusaders, feigning a retreat and the crusaders followed.

-The Seljuks feigned retreat in the preliminary skirmishes while the Crusaders continued their pursuit south.
-The contemporary chronicler Matthew of Edessa reports a pursuit of two days while Ralph of Caen reports three days.
-According to Ibn al-Athir, the main battle was fought twelve kilometres from Harran.
+According to contemporary historian Ibn al-Qalanisi, Tancred and Bohemund arrived at Edessa during the siege, but according to Chronicle of 1234 they arrived first at the gates of Harran.
+In any case, the Seljuks rode away from the Crusaders feigning a retreat, and the Crusaders followed.
+Contemporary chronicler Matthew of Edessa reports a pursuit of two days while Ralph of Caen reports three days.
+According to Ibn al-Athir, the main battle was fought 12 kilometres from Harran.
 Most historians accept the accounts of Albert of Aachen and Fulcher of Chartres, who located the battle on the plain (planitie) opposite the city of Raqqa, Raqqa being about two days away from Harran.

 Baldwin and Joscelin commanded the Edessan left wing while Bohemond and Tancred commanded the Antiochene right.
-Ralph of Caen says that the crusaders were caught unawares when the Seljuks turned to fight, so much so that Baldwin and Bohemond fought without armor.
+Ralph of Caen says that the Crusaders were caught unawares when the Seljuks turned to fight, so much so that Baldwin and Bohemond fought without armor.

-During the battle itself, Baldwin's troops were completely routed, with Baldwin and Joscelin captured by the Turks.
+During the battle, Baldwin's troops were completely routed, with Baldwin and Joscelin captured by the Turks.
 The Antiochene troops along with Bohemond were able to escape to Edessa.
 However, Jikirmish had only taken a small amount of booty, so he purloined Baldwin from Sokman's camp.
 Although a ransom was paid, Joscelin and Baldwin were not released until sometime before 1108, and 1109 respectively.